-2014 and 2013 SWJCFC Coach of the Year, Brad Smiley, has just finished his eighth season at the helm of Trinity Valley Football.
+Named by American Football Monthly magazine as the 2014 Rawlings Football National Junior College Coach of the Year, as well as the 2014 and 2013 SWJCFC Coach of the Year, Brad Smiley has just finished his eighth season at the helm of Trinity Valley Football.
 He has built the program from only 2 wins in his first season to back-to-back double digit win seasons, back-to-back SWJCFC Conference and SWJCFC Regional Championships, back-to-back NJCAA Bowl Championships and currently holds a 21-game unbeaten streak.
-Smiley is the only current head coach in the conference to have won both a regular season and regional championship in the same season, and is the first to accomplish that feat in back-to-back seasons in 19 seasons (1995-96).
+Smiley is the only current head coach in the conference to have won both a regular season and regional championship, as well as in the same season.
+Smiley is the first SWJCFC coach to accomplish that feat in back-to-back seasons in 20 years (Willie Fritz,1995-96).
 The Cardinals have been the most dominant team in the Southwest Junior College Football Conference recently qualifying for the playoffs 4 of the previous 5 seasons and making the SWJCFC Regional Championship game 3 of those 4 seasons, of course winning it all twice.
 They have also had 7 different players recognized as the conference's overall, offensive or defensive players of the year since 2009.
-The Cardinals are also one of the nation's leaders in placing players at the next level with both 4-year universities and Division 1 Football FBS and FCS programs, leading the nation in two of the past three seasons.
+The Cardinals are also one of the nation's leaders in placing players at the next level with both 4-year universities and Division 1 Football FBS and FCS programs, leading the nation in 3 of the past 4 seasons.

-Throughout his eight seasons at Trinity Valley, Coach Smiley has enjoyed coaching both great teams and great players.
-During his tenure he boasts 15 NJCAA All-Americans, 7 SWJCFC MVP's, 26 SWJCFC Players of the Week, 8 NJCAA National Players of the Week, 1.
-NJCAA National Player of the Year and 66 1st or 2nd Team All SWJCFC selections.
-As a team the Cardinals have played in the 2014, 2013 and 2010 SWJCFC Regional Championship games (winning both 2013 & 2014), the 2008, 2010, 2011, 2013 and 2014 Regional Semi-Finals and bowl games in three of the last four years (2014 an 2013 C.H.A.M.P.S.
+During his tenure as head football coach, Smiley boasts 15 NJCAA All-Americans, 7 SWJCFC MVP's, 26 SWJCFC Players of the Week, 10 NJCAA National Players of the Week, 1 NJCAA National Player of the Year and 66 1st or 2nd Team All-Conference selections.
+As a team the Cardinals have played in the 2014, 2013 and 2010 SWJCFC Regional Championship games (winning in both 2013 & 2014), the 2008, 2010, 2011, 2013 and 2014 Regional Semi-Finals and bowl games in three of the last four years (2014 an 2013 C.H.A.M.P.S.
 Heart of Texas Bowl, 2011 Citizen's Bank Bowl).
 Statistically, they have been among the conference and nations leaders in offense, defense and special teams.
-As head coach of the Cardinals, Smiley has been a part of 21 of the top 35 scoring games in school history.
+As head coach of the Cardinals, Smiley has been a part of 26 of the top 40 scoring games in school history.

 Along with his head coaching duties, Coach Smiley also coordinates the Cardinal Special Teams and has seen his units excel at both the conference and national levels.
 In 2013, freshman placekicker Dylan McLain smashed SWJCFC single-season records for both points scored and PAT's converted, finishing 4th and 2nd nationally in both categories.
 All of those records were topped in 2014 by Leo Peralta, including the NJCAA All-Time record with 95 PAT's.
 The Cardinal return units also had big years in 2013, leading the conference, and finishing among the nation's elite in several categories; 1st - punt return touchdowns (4), 2nd - punt return average (21.5), 3rd - punt return yards (430), and 15th - kickoff return average (22.5).
 During his tenure as special teams coordinator, Smiley has had 7 specialists named to the All SWJCFC teams, including former NJCAA All American Jaimie Salazar.
 Smiley served as the offensive line and tight ends coach, as well as recruiting coordinator in the 1998 and 1999 seasons under former head coach and Trinity Valley Hall of Fame inductee Scotty Conley.
 He was a part of the 1999 SWJCFC Championship and 1999 Red River Bowl Championship teams.
 His line helped pave the way for the conferences leading rushing attack both seasons as well as ranking top 5 nationally.

 Smiley began his coaching career at his alma mater, Baylor University, as a student assistant in 1995.
 While with the Bears he worked with the quarterbacks and kicking specialists.
-He then moved to Northwestern State University in Natchitoches, Louisiana where he spent the 1996 and 1997 seasons coaching the team’s tight ends.
-He was a part of the 1997 Southland Football Conference Championship team helping NSU advance to the 1997 NCAA Division I-AA Championship Playoffs.
+He then moved to Division I - FCS Northwestern State University in Natchitoches, Louisiana where he spent the 1996 and 1997 seasons coaching the team’s tight ends.
+He was a part of the 1997 Southland Football Conference Championship team helping NSU advance to the 1997 NCAA Division I-FCS Championship Playoffs.